-In short, this means you do not get enough sleep at night, resulting in a long term sleep deficit; keeping you from feeling refreshed, alert and well rested.
-Insufficient sleep syndrome is the result of choices or actions which prevent you from getting enough sleep; often you are unaware that you require more sleep than you are currently getting.
+In short, this means you do not get enough sleep at night, resulting in a long term sleep deficit; keeping you from feeling refreshed, alert and well rested (link).
+Insufficient sleep syndrome can be the result of choices or actions which prevent you from getting enough sleep; often you are unaware that you require more sleep than you are currently getting.

 Causes of insufficient sleep syndrome may include: